lawsie/guizero/docs-src/docs/waffle.md

 ### Methods

-You can call the following methods on your Waffle object
+You can call the following methods on your Waffle object.

 | Method        | Takes     | Returns    | Description                |
 | ------------- | ------------- | ---------- | -------------------------- |